Danjstr/donors_dw/README.md

 Raw Datasets: Contains csv and Json files used in the process of implementing this pipeline.

 - C_User_elham_Desktop_New_value file contians unstructured data.
-- Median Income 2016.csv, Median Income 2017.csv, Median Income 2018.csv and Median Income 2019.csv all contain Median Income by zip code.
+- Median Income 2016.csv, Median Income, 2017.csv, Median Income 2018.csv and Median Income 2019.csv all contain Median Income by zip code.
--
+- 5_Year_Giving.csv contains data on donations for the last five years at Yeshiva University.

+Scripts: Contains Python and SQL code used in the process of implementing this pipeline.

+- Python - Contains three python scripts.
+These scripts need to be modified before use(Details provided in the Set-up and Daily Updates Section of this Read Me.
+- SQL - These scripts contain the details needed to create your database and all procedure.

+Documentation: Contains A high-Level project plan, Business Matrix, conceptual data model, Logical data model, Physical Data Model, Data Dictionary, and Basic use cases.

+- High-Level project plan - Contains an excel table with detailed descriptions of our weekly goals.
+As well as a waterfall project overview populated from that excel sheet.

 # Outline: there need to be an outline of all the broad steps taken. basically a recap of our timeline